Papillion-La Vista teacher tackling student lunch debt with gaming channel fundraiser

 It’s called All Kids Deserve to Eat.
 His goal is to tackle student lunch debt.

-“I would always just not each lunch because I knew I didn’t have any money in my account.
+“I would always just not eat lunch because I knew I didn’t have any money in my account.
 I didn’t want to go into debt,” he said.
 “And so it’s like some students may feel the same way.”

 McCarter initially set his fundraising goal to just $2,500.